CCE Overview

 Belief

-Xinmin Secondary School believes in developing Curious Learners and Compassionate Contributors.
+Xinmin Secondary School believes in developing Curious Learners, Compassionate Contributors and Confident Leaders.
 The design of the school’s CCE Curriculum takes reference from MOE’s CCE 2021 Curriculum Frame and is anchored on the school’s values of Respect, Responsibility and Resilience.

 Curriculum